patnaikshekhar/SalesforceKeychain/README.md

 ## Download

-The latest build can be downloaded [here](TODO)
+The latest build can be downloaded [here](https://s3-us-west-2.amazonaws.com/salesforcekeychain/SalesforceKeychain.zip)

-Start the Application by clicking on the icon.
+You will need to open the archive and start the Application by clicking on the icon.
 An icon will appear on your taskbar.
 Click on Manage Accounts to add a new Salesforce Account.
 Once the account has been added it would appear when you click on the icon.
 The list of accounts is automatically sorted based on last accessed.

 ## Tutorial